 Use gaps in your timetable productively by getting some of your work done in the Library or studying in an area away from your normal workspace when learning online.

 Striking A Balance - Personally

 Stay healthy!
-Buying healthier foods is not that expensive as you may think, some shops may do super savers on fruit and very such as the super 6.
+Buying healthier foods is not as expensive as you may think, some shops may do super savers on fruit and veg such as the super 6.
 Bringing your lunch with you will help you save money and have more control over what you are eating.
 Choose fruit and nuts or healthy alternatives over sugary snacks to keep your brain full of energy for learning.
-Try out some recipes from last year's Good Start team.
+Try out some recipes from the 2017 Good Start team.

-Chat with current CIT students to see how they balance their studies with sports or other hobbies, it is possible you just have to plan your time well.
+Chat with current MTU students to see how they balance their studies with sports or other hobbies, it is possible you just have to plan your time well.

 Take care of your mental health by making sure you take regular breaks when studying and get outside once and a while to get some fresh air.